unsignedmind/json2javaProperties/README.md

 quotationMarks.prefix=No results for \"
 quotationMarks.suffix=\".
 Try again.
-longCommaSentence=Sentences, which are long, could contain comma chars Key with a whitespaces !=a value
+longCommaSentence=Sentences, which are long, could contain comma chars Key with whitespaces !=a value
 ```